doesnotsitproperly/garfbot/README.md

     ]
 }
 ```
-`path_to_ffmpeg` should include the file extension of the FFmpeg executable, which can can be downloaded from [the FFmpeg website](https://ffmpeg.org/)
+`path_to_ffmpeg` should include the file extension of the FFmpeg executable, and can be downloaded from [the FFmpeg website](https://ffmpeg.org/)
 It can be left empty (`"path_to_ffmpeg": ""`) if you don't use the `play` command

 Made with [Nextcord](https://github.com/nextcord/nextcord)